-Homemade Japanese curry is easily prepared.
-Using a store bought roux such as Golden Curry or Vermont curry, Japanese curry can be made without much effort.
-Here is a recipe with many tips to make the most delicious Japanese curry rice.
+The best Japanese curry recipes contains a few secrets.
+I've gathered a few tips and using the store bought roux such as Golden Curry or Vermont curry, this Japanese curry dish can be made without much effort.
+Here is a recipe with many tips to make one of the most delicious Japanese dishes.

 Japanese curry is made out of a special roux which comprises of curry powder, flour, oil and other aromatics.
 It is then served with either udon (Japanese wheat noodles) or rice and also a selection of meat which may be braised or fried in breadcrumbs (katsu).
 When fried is breadcrumbs, the choice of pork and chicken is more popular compared to beef.
 Otherwise, all three types of meat can be used in Japanaese curry.
 In some restaurants, Japanese curry uses minced chicken or pork meat.

 Japanese curry is Indian influenced.
 This is because curry was introduced to Japan by the British, exactly during the time when India was under the colonial rule of the British Crown.

 Onion, carrots and potatoes.
 These are the common vegetables used in a Japanese curry.
 Potatoes and carrots should be cooked until fork tender.

 In a Japanese documentary, I once watched how a mother was preparing this chicken curry dish.
 When she used wine in the dish, I was intrigued!
 Further research showed that every family have their own secret recipes and ingredients to add to the basic curry roux.
 Among the ingredients I found were wine, maple syrup, apple, tomato sauce and Worcestershire sauce.

 I tried experimenting by adding red wine, spices and caramelizing onions to prepare this dish.
 Lo and behold, it definitely made a whole world of difference!
 Above all, adding grated apple sweetened the dish naturally.
 It also helps to thicken the curry while adding some texture to the gravy.